CBroemse/SimilaritYWriter20/README.md

 ## Plot graphs writing to wxmaxima

 A function that can compare any two lists:

+four lines of thought

+  I.

+     a. compare all atoms of a [String] called bonelist and order them due to similaritYvalue
+     b. insert a new line (ghCheck) into a. do the same as above.

+ II.

+     an inherent data type 'Punkt' :: String -> Maybe String that is customized to fit I. The data type , so far is only connected to the plotting functions of below.

+ III.

+      library to plot wxmaxima graphs . functions to compare
+      a. two lines of boneist with each other.
+      b. compare a to periodic functions called pg functions e.g  pg1 x = sin x

+ IV.

+       a 2_3_5_Counter to compare I, II and III with each other

+ #### data type:'Punkt'
       - define a structure that is called 'formation'
       - which uploads functions into the main pipe and applies them to the data
       - when buiding the final 'Punkt' structure these are different